scribu/wp-term-management-tools/readme.txt

 1. Unzip the "term-management-tools" archive and put the folder into your plugins folder (/wp-content/plugins/).
 1. Activate the plugin from the Plugins menu.

+Go to WP-Admin -> Posts -> Categories and reorganize away.

 == Screenshots ==

 1. Merge